Since its invention in the ‘30s, epoxy has set the stage for an incredibly high range of applications.

 Accidents happen where you might’ve spilled some epoxy on your concrete floor.
 Sometimes, you also want to get rid of the epoxy for a recoat or do some touch-ups.

-In these cases, you might be wondering how to remove epoxy from concrete?
+In these cases, I would often wonder how you remove epoxy from concrete.
 What if it’s cured?
 It only takes a few steps and methods.

 Stick around to get a glimpse of our step-by-step guide to help you get that epoxy stain off.